GGentle/Text-Classification-task/README.md

 # Text-Classification-task
-For the massive "and message" platform user message content multi-label, multi-category classification task, to provide users with the message content category information
+For the “和留言” platform user message content multi-label, multi-category classification task, to provide users with the message content category information